teslamate-org/teslamate/docs/configuration/sleep.md

 For these reasons, it is necessary to use a method that allows external communication between your smartphone and your TeslaMate instance.
 There are two key ways that this can be achieved:

 - Use a VPN solution such as Wireguard or OpenVPN.
-- Make your TeslaMate instance publicly available (see [Advanved Docker Setup](../installation/docker_advanced.md) for an example).
+- Make your TeslaMate instance publicly available (see [Advanced Docker Setup](../installation/docker_advanced.md) for an example).

 #### Android